Disparate Measures (MIT Press, 2024)

 Coauthored with economist Susan Averett, Dana Professor of Economics, Lafayette College

 Disparate Measures challenges the conventional wisdom that a diverse US STEM workforce will bring about economic abundance for the women who participate in it.
-Combining intersectionality theory and critical data theory with a feminist economic analysis, Disparate Measures offers a powerfully multidimensional picture of how diverse women truly fare in US STEM work.
+Combining intersectionality theory and critical data theory with a feminist economic analysis, Disparate Measures offers a multidimensional picture of how diverse women truly fare in US STEM work.

-This work features eight in-depth case studies.
 Four case studies prioritize women of color and examine the STEM participation and earnings of Black women, American Indian and Alaska Native women, Asian and Pacific Islander women, and Hispanic women/Latinas.
 Four additional case studies, foreign-born women, women with disabilities, Queer women, and mothers, illuminate intersections often neglected by the STEM inclusivity literature.

 Mary A. Armstrong (l) and Susan L. Averett (photo credit: The Lafayette/Austin Carey)